 She and I shared an apartment in Pasadena in the summer of 1968.
 I was in grief from losing two loves to the military and was doing my best to numb the grief with my drug of choice.
 She may have been drawn into my hedonistic life style a little against her will, like when she would date the friend of my date, though at the time she seemed willing enough.
 She seems to have carried resentment against me throughout the intervening years.
 When I met Perry, I fell in love and committed myself.
 Soon he was living with me and Judy moved out in a huff.

 My childhood best friend, Leslie, and I corresponded via postal mail.
 She was in New Hampshire.
 She wrote me that she had become a Baha’i and sent me a Baha’i prayer book.
 I looked up Baha’i at the Pasadena Library and read about the Founder of the Baha’i faith, Baha’u’llah.
-I didn’t realize that there had been a congregation of Bahai’s there in Pasadena until decades later.
+I didn’t realize that there had been Bahai’s there in Pasadena until decades later.

 The first time Perry hit me was after we had gone to Fallbrook and gotten some money from my parents for a car.
 I wanted to be taken out in the car.
 He refused.
 I hit him first, then I got hit harder.
 That should have been my wake-up call, but it wasn’t.
 I was used to being hit from early childhood on.
 Seeing that I tolerated being hit and then obediently stayed home by myself while he went out in the car I provided, that is the way I continued to be treated.
 I tolerated four years of it.
 He taught me to dance, we played guitars together and sang.
 We moved to Ohio.
 We had lived in Cleveland for a couple of years, then Wooster, a small town north of Akron.
 Most of his family lived in Wooster.

-In the summer of 1971, I returned from a five-month separation.
+In the summer of 1971, I returned to Perry after a five-month separation.
 During that time, spent in Fallbrook, I had met the Jesus People.
 Normally wary about the hypocrisy of conservative Christianity, I had judged Jesus People to be sincere.
 When I returned to Wooster, I prayed to be put in touch with a similar group, and a man invited me to a little church called Alpha-Omega Center where young people hung out.

 Perry and I had a daughter together near the end of our relationship.
 When I had someone else to think about, my tolerance for violence diminished enough to see my way out.
 The last straw was having a finger broken by a pool cue that had also bruised my backside.
-I packed and left with 6-months-old Loula.
+I packed and left with 6-months-old Louise.
 At my parents’ home I could relax and enjoy being the mother of my tiny girl.
 I followed up on the lead given by my mother that a friend of mine had left the Methodist Church and joined a little off-shoot group.
 I attended a meeting and felt right at home.
 We were in a New Testament Church called the Walk for nine years.

 I never intended to abandon Hinduism, Buddhism or yoga.
 I believe that truth is in all religions and, to a greater or lesser extent, so is unverifiable dogma.
 It just so happened that I found fellowship with Christians at that particular time in my life.